chrisbori/My-Online-Portfolio/index.md

 # My online portfolio
 Welcome to my online portfolio!

 This includes a taste of my talents with data analytics, problem solutioning, AI and coding, excluding my work with sensitive data.
 Most of the content comes from deliverables I produced for classes in my Masters, though some may be for fun.
-Browse through the navigation tabs to see some of my work with Tableau, DataWrapper, and Shorthand.
+Browse through the navigation tabs to see the good stuff.
 I hope you enjoy! 😊

 * Visit my [LinkedIn](https://www.linkedin.com/in/candinob/)
 * Visit my [data story with Puerto Rico's Act 22](https://carnegiemellon.shorthandstories.com/whats-left-here-puerto-ricos-act-22/index.html)